niallobrien/generator-ee-foundation/README.md

 ## Getting Started

 - Install: `npm install -g generator-ee-foundation`
-- Run: `yo ee-foundation` in when starting your new project
+- Run: `yo ee-foundation` in your new project directory
-- Set your vhost/server name to `local.ee.dev` in MAMP etc. and point it to the app directory within your new project
+- Set your vhost/server name to `local.ee.dev` in MAMP etc. and point it to the `app` directory within your new project
 - Run `gulp watch` when developing.
+- Default styles are included for `small`, `medium` and `large` breakpoints, so style accordingly
 - When ready to deploy, run `gulp` and this will generate a `dist` directory (distribution) when will contain your production ready files (this process will be improved in time)
 - Hit me up with questions on Twitter: @niall_obrien